The Customer-First Myth & Other Insights From Inbound 2018

 Establish Credibility To Retain Customers Longer

 Brands can no longer expect trust from consumers-—it must be earned, namely, through transparency.
 We live in the age of the Amazon buying experience, after all: reviews, timeliness, and social proof.
-That said, if your brand doesn’t have the amount of case studies it needs or the number of reviews necessary, here are a few ways to establish credibility, instead:
+That said, if your brand doesn’t have the number of case studies it needs or the number of reviews necessary, here are a few ways to establish credibility, instead:

 - Cross-publish industry articles in the publications your customers read